blankworker1/SOLARMINER_ONE/README.md

 ## Philosophy

-> SolarMiner One turns sunlight into verifiable work, and records what actually happens.
+> A device that turns sunlight into verifiable work, and records what actually happens.